The graduate profile reflects a set of attributes that we consider to be attainable by graduates of a research-led comprehensive university.

 Global Citizens – Graduates of the University are citizens of Aotearoa / New Zealand and the world.
 They appreciate the role of the Treaty of Waitangi and are aware of global issues.
 They act with integrity and fluency across cultures and perspectives, are committed to the betterment of society, open in their thinking and appreciative of the riches that diversity and equity bring.

 LEVEL 2: Graduate Capabilities – Themes

-The following 6 themes which represent the clusters of generic capabilities which the University seeks to foster in all graduates through the teaching and learning experiences of their programmes are:
+The following six themes represent the clusters of generic capabilities which the University seeks to foster in all graduates through the teaching and learning experiences of their programmes.

 |1||Disciplinary Knowledge and Practice||Graduates of the University are expected to understand the thinking, research, theory and practice in their field of study and appreciate the role of their discipline in its contexts.|